 Providing Notice of Intent to Retire or Resign

-Forms can be submitted in-person, by US Mail, by fax or scanned and emailed (this includes taking a picture of the completed form on your smart phone and emailing it) to firstname.lastname@example.org.
+Forms should be submitted to the Office of Talent.
+It is preferred that the form be emailed to email@example.com, however, forms can be provided in-person, by US Mail, or faxed to 215-400-4604.
 Please keep your fax confirmation page or email as proof of submission.
 Please call to confirm receipt of mailed or faxed copies.
 Our contact information is below:

 Using this form ensures that your information is correctly reported to all impacted parties.